Comparing E-MOSAICS predictions of high-redshift proto-globular clusters with JWST observations in lensed galaxies: Results

 In the low-redshift galaxy population, observations have found a correlation between the brightest cluster in the $V$ band and the star formation rate (SFR) of a galaxy \citep{Billett_Hunter_and_Elmegreen_02, Larsen_02, Weidner_Kroupa_and_Larsen_04} The correlation is not simply a cluster size-of-sample effect (and thus dependent on the CFE), but is also sensitive to the upper truncation of the cluster mass function which affects the slope of the correlation \citep{Bastian_08}.
 In \citet{Pfeffer_et_al_19b} we showed that the fiducial E-MOSAICS model agrees well with the observed relation at $z=0$ \citep{Weidner_Kroupa_and_Larsen_04}.

-A correlation between brightest cluster and galaxy SFR could explain the brightest cluster luminosity increasing with redshift (Fig.~\ref{fig:Brightest}), which we test in Fig.~\ref{fig:Brightest_SFR} using the rest-frame $V$ band to factor out evolving rest-frame wavelengths.
+In Fig.~\ref{fig:Brightest_SFR} we test if such a correlation is still in place at higher redshifts, using the rest-frame $V$ band to factor out evolving rest-frame wavelengths.
 The scatter in the brightest cluster at a given SFR for the simulated galaxies is due differences in CFE and upper cluster mass truncation ($\Mcstar$) between galaxies, as well as stochasticity in sampling the cluster mass functions and the SFRs (measured instantaneously from the SFRs of the gas particles), which is why some points lie above the implied upper limit of $\Gamma =1$ (grey dotted line).
 From $z=1$ to $z\geq 5$, the median SFR in the simulated galaxies increases by a factor of three (see also Fig.~\ref{fig:GalSFR}).
 However, the increase in the brightest cluster luminosity over the same period ($\approx 2.5 \Mag$) is far larger than that expected from the $z=0$ brightest cluster relation \citep[dash-dotted line,][]{Weidner_Kroupa_and_Larsen_04}.
 This difference is due to the increase in the CFE, which increases by a factor of four from $z=1$ to $z=7$ due to increasing natal gas pressure (Fig.~\ref{fig:LumFrac}), and an increase in $\Mcstar$ with redshift due to higher gas fractions \citep{Pfeffer_et_al_19b}.
 The highest redshift simulated galaxies ($z \geq 5$) approach the expected relation for a CFE of 40 per cent (the median CFE at $z=7$) with no upper mass truncation (black dotted line).
 As redshift decreases, the simulated galaxy population converges to the observed $z=0$ relation, which is well fitted by a CFE of $\approx 8$ per cent \citep{Bastian_08}, similar to the CFE of $\approx 10$ per cent for the simulated galaxies at $z=1$ (Fig.~\ref{fig:LumFrac}).

 In the figure we also compare high-redshift observations of the Sunrise arc at $z \approx 6$ \citep{Vanzella_et_al_23}, which has \textit{JWST} imaging (F356W and F410W) close to the rest-frame $V$ band (effective wavelength within the full-width-half-maximum of the $V$ filter).
 The Sunrise arc agrees well with the trend predicted by E-MOSAICS galaxies, though it falls above the median for simulated $z=6$ galaxies ($\mathrm{SFR} \approx 3 \Msun \yr^{-1}$, $M_V \approx -15$).
 Depending on the filter, a CFE of $\sim 40$--$100$ is expected for Sunrise based on its location in the brightest cluster--SFR diagram, which agrees with a CFE of $30$--$60$ per cent estimated by \citet{Vanzella_et_al_23} from its SFR surface density.
 Further high-redshift observations could be compared by using SED fits to calculate rest-frame $V$ luminosities.